Skip to main content

 How to Use an Air Quality Monitor with Your HEPA Purifier

-Pair your air quality monitor with a HEPA purifier for data-driven air cleaning.
-Setup, placement, and how to read the numbers.
+Pair your air quality monitor with a HEPA purifier for smarter, data-driven air cleaning.
+Optimal placement, setup steps, and how to read the numbers.

 Sarah Chen